Pool Filled and Out of Level

 Can I raise the corner with water in it?
 I do not want to drain it due to the fact all the money put in it to make the water clean and clear.
 Any suggestions?

-Hi Alan.
 There is no way to raise a pool with water in it.
-Any attempts to do so would disturb the cove and put to much strain on the liner.
+Any attempts to do so would disturb the cove and put too much strain on the liner.
 The pool water level needs to be lowered to just a couple of inches before any leveling can be done.
 This page explains the process.

 Pool Out of Level